 SigEp works hard to provide the positive experience we’ve told you about in these messages, but we cannot deliver it to our undergraduates without the support of volunteers, alumni, and parents.
 If you’re not able to volunteer, you can get involved financially through the Sigma Phi Epsilon Educational Foundation, which supports our mission of Building Balanced Men through undergraduate scholarships and leadership programming on national and local levels.

 We want to remain connected with you as we support your son’s success during and after his undergraduate career.
-I hope you’ve enjoyed learning about how SigEp is redefining fraternity for our brothers’ benefit, and I hope you’ll refer back to this resource as you hear from your son about his experience.
+I hope you’ve enjoyed learning about how SigEp is redefining fraternity for our brothers’ benefit, and I hope you’ll refer back to this content as you hear more from your son about his experience.